August 21, 2020

 WALK EAST ON BEACON (1952)

 Directed by Alfred Werker with a screenplay inspired by a J. Edgar Hoover article on the case of treason against Julius and Ethel Rosenberg, this ninety-eight-minute Columbia Pictures release uses a pseudo-documentary format like so many low-budget FBI-themed films of the era.
 It is melodramatically narrated by the then-familiar voice of Westbrook Van Vorhees.
-Authenticity is the keyword.
-Whether real or imagined.
-I will say, without the frequent narration, it might be difficult to keep track of the many characters or procedural shifts in the film.
+Without frequent narration, it might be difficult to keep track of the many characters or procedural shifts in the film.
 To help sell the authenticity, the narration includes a superimposed “date stamp” as events unfold.
 Canadian composer, Louis Applebaum, known for his documentaries and short films, wrote the score.
-There are not many actors of note for the viewer to identify with but three are mentioned below.
+There are few actors of note for the viewer to identify with but three are mentioned below.

 Note: Noted director, George Roy Hill, in his first of four acting gigs, has the unenviable role as the suggested Julius Rosenberg.
 Louisa Horton plays his wife.
 Both have fictitious character names in the film to protect the guilty.
 Finally, this film is perhaps one of only a handful—if not the only one—that makes reference to J. Edgar Hoover’s first name, John.